libp2p/specs/pubsub/gossipsub/gossipsub-v1.1.md

 ## Overview

-This document specifies extensions to [gossipsub v1.0](gossipsub-v1.0.md) intended to improve bootstrapping and protocol attack resistant.
+This document specifies extensions to [gossipsub v1.0](gossipsub-v1.0.md) intended to improve bootstrapping and protocol attack resistance.
 The extensions change the algorithms that prescribe local peer behaviour and are fully backwards compatible with v1.0 of the protocol.
 Peers that implement these extensions, advertise v1.1 of the protocol using `/meshsub/1.1.0` as the protocol string.

-## Attack Vectors considered
+## Attack Considerations

 `To be written`